githubnext/copilot-workspace-user-manual/overview.md

 *Generating a share link from the header bar*

-When working with issues and pull requests, additional sharing options are offered
+When working with issues and pull requests, you can also

 * Publish to issue comment.
 Copilot Workspace automatically generates a comment with a share link for the session, which is included in the issue.
 This allows reviewers to quickly access the workspace session and see the proposed changes.